shifteverywhere/dime-dotnet/README.md

 ### Self issuing example

-Create a self issued, or root, identity with the capability to issue other identities:
+Create a self-issued, or root, identity with the capability to issue other identities:

 ```
 var subjectId = Guid.NewGuid();